 James and Lucinda moved down to Newmarket and took out a training licence in October 2011.
 However, things changed when James was approached to train privately for Rabbah Bloodstock and they haven’t looked back since.
 James sent out his first runner in December and his first winner was Saeed Manana’s Dark Falcon who was guided home by Kieren Fallon in a maiden at Southwell on 22nd December 2011.

-Since then, James has already saddled over 300 winners to win more than £3 million of prize money in just over seven seasons.
-2017 was his best season yet with Invincible Army winning the Group 3 Sirenia Stakes at Kempton as well as being placed in two Group 2 races, something that was equalled by Hey Gaman when going down by just a neck in the Group 2 Champagne Stakes at Doncaster.
+Since then, James has already saddled nearly 400 winners to win more than £4 million of prize money in just over eight seasons.
+2019 was his best season yet with the highlight being Invincible Army’s win in the Group 2 Duke Of York Stakes at York.